 It is possible, but currently not recommended, to reach the bottom of the climb from the bottom of the cliff by climbing up the steep slope beyond the "cave" (25-30 ft right of the start of Picnic Table) and then moving up, left and up.
 Look for "daylight" up and to your left.
 Take care on the sandy ledges and scrambling, as well as the steep slope at the beginning which is easily steep enough to maintain a fall if you slip or dislodge a lose rock from the dirt.

-"Red" is the watchword; two red micro Camalots, or equivalent TCU's, and a Red (#1.5) Camalot.
-Nuts or TCUs for gear belay at the bottom.
+The moves up to the first bolt are protected with a Red "micro" Camalot TCU; in fact "Red" is the watchword; two red micro Camalots, or equivalent TCU's, and a Red (#1.5) Camalot.
+Nuts or TCUs for gear belay at the good crack above the good ledge at the bottom.